We are accepting applications for the 2021 Field Season on a rolling basis.

 Green Mountain Club Caretakers are the public face of the GMC and are true stewards of Vermont’s Long Trail system.
 The program as we know it was born during the hiking boom of the 1970’s, but individuals have been caring for the Long Trail and its shelters since the GMC was founded in 1910.
 Caretakers employ hiker education and backcountry stewardship at the Green Mountains’ most popular hiking areas in order to promote Leave No Trace principles and to protect Vermont’s natural resources.
-Caretakers work throughout the Green Mountains, either in conjunction with the other caretakers on the mountain or as solo agents (see location descriptions below).
+Caretakers work throughout the Green Mountains, either in solo positions or with a Caretaker team on a mountain (see location descriptions below).

 Caretakers are responsible for their own food and transportation to/from the trailhead and days off.
 Green Mountain Club provides tents or shelters, stoves, stove fuel, tools, field guides, maps, and informational resources.
 Communal day-off housing is available in Waterbury Center and Danby, VT.

 Northern Vermont: Caretakers in Northern Vermont are stationed on peaks which feature fragile alpine ecosystems.
 Northern caretakers participate in summit duty multiple times a week to educate visitors.
-Three caretakers are assigned to the Camel’s Hump summit and shelters, supervised by the on-site Camel’s Hump Lead Caretaker.
-Four caretakers are assigned to the Mount Mansfield summit and shelters, supervised by the on-site Mansfield Lead Caretaker.
-There is one caretaker each at Sterling Pond and Mount Abraham who report directly to their assigned Field Assistant.
+A small crew of caretakers are each assigned to Camel’s Hump and Mount Mansfield, supervised by their Lead Caretaker.
+There is one caretaker each at Sterling Pond and Mt.
+Abraham who report directly to their assigned Field Assistant.

 Commitment to full season preferred.